ShyandeepDas/ecem202a_project/docs/report.md

 # 5. Discussion and Conclusions

+In this project, we have introduced a Convonutional Neural Network to reconstruct a sampled image with a fraction of original pixels.
+We have used a complete randomizer mask to sample the original image.
+As evaluation we have trained the network with different proportion of input samplers.
+We used 10%, 25%, 30% randomized pixel samplers to train our network and compaired it's performance with a network trained on only 25% random pixel sampler.
+We used SSIM as the similarity metric for our performance analysis, we mesure the SSIM of the network output images with the original images to get a sense of the accuracy of reconstruction.
+Eventhough our model can reproduce an output that is quite similar to original image, there are quite a bit of information loss and color shift present in the output images.
+However, are more advanced DNN architectures such as Generative Adverserial Networks (GAN) which may be able to produce even better reconstructions.
+Also, it may be possible to train a deep net capabale of both reconstruction and super resolution.

 # 6. References

 [x]P Hanumanth1, P Bhavana2 and Shreyanka Subbarayappa, "Application of deep learning and compressed sensing for reconstruction of images", Vol1706, First International Conference on Advances in Physical Sciences and Materials 13-14 (2020) Coimbatore, India.